bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## Motivation

 [N4543][n4543] suggests a solution for when the content of a `std::function` is not copyable.
-But if first starts with the code below (and I'm going to ignore the rest of N4543 here).
+But it first starts with the code below (and I'm going to ignore the rest of N4543 here).
 It has a `commands` variable that maps strings to functions, and an utility function to insert a new command.